-State Plan Mandatory and Optional Groups Eligibility Criteria Pregnant women and children under age 1 (demonstration population 1 and demonstration population 2) Income up to 200% of the federal poverty level (FPL) Children ages 1 through 5 (demonstration population 1) Income up to 133% FPL Children ages 6 through 18 (demonstration population 1) Income up to 100% FPL Children ages 19 through-20 (demonstration population 1) Income at or below the monthly income standard (determined annually) Parents and caretaker relatives (demonstration population 2) Income at or below the monthly income standard (determined annually) Foster children age 0 through 20 (VI- E Foster Children and non IV-E Foster Care) Disregard all income, categorically Medicaid eligible Age 16 through 64 Medicaid buy-in for working people with disabilities Income up to 250% FPL ii.
+State Plan Mandatory and Optional Groups Eligibility Criteria Pregnant women and children under age 1 (demonstration population 1 and demonstration population 2) Income up to 200% of the federal poverty level (FPL) Children ages 1 through 5 (demonstration population 1) Income up to 133% FPL Children ages 6 through 18 (demonstration population 1) Income up to 100% FPL

+Children ages 19 through-20 (demonstration population 1) Income at or below the monthly income standard (determined annually) Parents and caretaker relatives (demonstration population 2) Income at or below the monthly income standard (determined annually) Foster children age 0 through 20 (VI- E Foster Children and non IV-E Foster Care) Disregard all income, categorically Medicaid eligible Age 16 through 64 Medicaid buy-in for working people with disabilities Income up to 250% FPL The New Adult Group (effective January 1, 2014) Categorically Medicaid eligible, income up to 133% of FPL ii.
 The state has authority to expand mandatory enrollment in mainstream managed care to all individuals identified in Table 2 (except those otherwise excluded or exempted as outlined in STC 18).
-When the state intends to expand mandatory mainstream managed care enrollment to additional counties, it must notify CMS 90 days prior to the effective date of the expansion, and submit a revised assessment of the Demonstration's budget neutrality agreement, which reflects the projected impact of the expansion for the remainder of the Demonstration approval period.
+When the state intends to expand mandatory mainstream managed care enrollment to additional counties, it must notify CMS 90 days prior to the effective date of the expansion, and submit a revised assessment of the demonstration's budget neutrality agreement, which reflects the projected impact of the expansion for the remainder of the demonstration approval period.